thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "getProviderForChain" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getProviderForChain(network: ChainOrRpc, customRpcMap?: Record<number, string>): Provider;
+export function getProviderForChain(chainId: number, customRpcMap?: Record<number, string>): Provider;

 // @public (undocumented)
-export function getReadOnlyProvider(network: string, chainId?: number): ethers.providers.BaseProvider;
+export function getReadOnlyProvider(network: string, chainId: number): ethers.providers.BaseProvider;

 // Warning: (ae-internal-missing-underscore) The name "getRoleHash" should be prefixed with an underscore because the declaration is marked as @internal
 //